axanthos/orange3-textable/docs/doc/tagging_table_rows_annotations.rst

 .. meta::
-   :description: Orange Textable documentation, tagging table rows with
+   :description: Orange Textable documentation, tagging table rows with widget labels
                  annotations
-   :keywords: Orange, Textable, documentation, table, row, annotations
+   :keywords: Orange, Textable, documentation, table, row, label, annotations

-Tagging table rows with annotations
+Tagging table rows with widget labels as annotations
 ===================================

 There are several situations in which annotations attached to a segment can be